MJay1908/MJay1908/README.md

-- 👋 Hi, I’m @MJay1908
+- 👋 Hi, I’m MRITYUNJAY SINGH (MJay)
-- 👀 I’m interested in Cyber Security
+- 👀 I’m interested in Cyber Security/Python
-- 🌱 I’m currently learning Network Security
+- 🌱 I’m currently learning Hacking.
 - 💞️ I’m looking to collaborate on similar projects
 - 📫 How to reach me?
-Message me on Telegram at @MJay1908
+Message me on Telegram at @enma1B

 <!---
 MJay1908/MJay1908 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.